mcc-us/bookkeeping/_pages/chap09.cash.md

    - *Most* differences are due to "deposits in transit", "outstanding checks", & "bank service charges."
 4. Record adjusting entries to ledger required from the bank reconciliation.

 ---

 ### 1. Petty Cash

-**Opening a Petty Cash Act** requires a transfer of funds from cash to petty cash.
+**Opening a Petty Cash Act** requires a trasfer of funds from cash to petty cash.

 **Replenshing Petty Cash is same as Opening**.